 The California Native American Heritage Commission (NAHC) conducted a review of the Sacred Lands File and found that there are records of sacred lands on or in the vicinity of the Area of Potential Effects (APE).
 The NAHC also supplied a list of Native American individuals who may have information regarding the sacred lands or other cultural resources in the vicinity of the APE.
 Letters were sent requesting information regarding the presence of cultural resources on or in the immediate vicinity of the APE.
 To date, only the Federated Indians of Graton Rancheria have responded to the request for information.
 In its letter, the Federated Indians of Graton Rancheria indicated that the APE is within the ancestral territory of the Southern Pomo people, which today includes a number of federally recognized tribes, including Graton Rancheria.
 Additionally, its initial review indicates that Southern Pomo ancestors were likely on the Project Site and that religious and culturally significant tribal cultural resources are present.
-Graton Rancheria, Kashia of Stewarts Point and Dry Creek Rancheria have requested to be formerly consulted by the BIA under Section 106 of the NHPA.
-Copies of relevant correspondence are provided in Appendix H-5.
+The Federated Indians of Graton Rancheria, Kashia Band of Pomo Indians of the Stewarts Point Rancheria, and Dry Creek Rancheria Band of Pomo Indians have requested to be formerly consulted by the BIA under Section 106 of the NHPA.
+Copies of relevant correspondence are provided in Appendix H-7.